“Gone. Gone ‘cross the middle sea on their cobble boats.”

 “Maybe, maybe-so,” Nulbah rejoins, but diffidently.
 “Could be long legend.
 That once there was boats, not like us-uns who go dead to the wolves an’ the mites an’ such.
 But here we are.”

-“No one seen boats.
-No one gone ‘cross the middle sea,” Renneyah’s daughter protests.
+“No one ever seen boats.
+No one gone ‘cross the middle sea,” Renneyah’s daughter bursts out.
 Yet Renneyeh is placid.

 “Your grammother ‘membered them going.
 Don’t you mind her telling, odd-green?
 An’ as I’m minded, I seen more boy-uns in my young days than today.
 More birthed an’ more already walking.”

-“That there was, a measure.”
-Nulba nods, hands upon sturdy knees.
+“Maybe there was, a measure.”
+Nulba is looking off into the dust, hands upon sturdy knees.

 “Still, them at school says it all story.”